nikitavoloboev/data/open-source/github.md

 # [GitHub](https://github.com)
 I 💚 GitHub.
-It is really one of the best communities out there that exists with so many different projects and ideas being worked on at any given time.
+It is one of the best communities out there that exists with so many different projects and ideas being worked on at any given time.

 I publish most of my work and make it open source for other people to use and reuse.